Winter Phosphorus Applications

 Jan.
 18, 2012

-The tri-state area of Ohio, Indiana, and Michigan has seen the wetest fall every.
+The tri-state area of Ohio, Indiana, and Michigan has seen the wetest fall ever.
 A few crops remain in the field today.
 The soils are at 100% field capacity, and any moisture in the next month will run off or through the tiles.
 For the most part, no fertilizer for the 2012 crop has been applied.
 With Lake Erie and other watersheds in the tri-state area currently in bad shape with Algae blooms (due to phopshorus runoff), you should not make any broadcast applications of Phosphorus this winter.

 MAP and DAP are soluble forms of P, and that is good for crop uptake.
 The problem is- saturated soils allow immediate solubility, and the P will leave your field if any water leaves it.
 You can not afford this for the health of your bottom line, and we can’t afford the detrimental effects to our water systems.
 We have an excellent inventory of your P levels in the soil, and can find a suitable time to replace it.
 Your crop will not suffer if you skip a year of application.
 It can either be applied in crop, when the soils get drier, or ahead of 2013 soybeans.
 If you have new farms or unknown P levels, call me and we will figure out a plan for you.